jupyter-server/jupyter-resource-usage/CONTRIBUTING.md

 For the jupyterlab 4 / notebook 7 UIs, the code in `packages/labextension` creates and writes the content for both the statusbar and the topbar.

-The framework the topbar is defined in the schema, whilst the contents of the statusbar is driven purely by the labextension code.... and labels are defined by their approrpiate `xxxView.tsx` file
+The topbar is defined in the schema, whilst the contents of the statusbar is driven purely by the labextension code.... and labels are defined by their appropriate `*View.tsx` file

 ## pre-commit